And the death of SACD continues.

 Just as Pentatone is abandoning the format and switching to CD-only releases, mid-stream, Chandos follows suit with this second in the series of Korngold works.
 The first (featuring the Symphony in F#) was SACD, but this one is not.
 Similarly, Pentatone has done the same thing with their "Aspects of America" series with the Oregon Symphony.
 The first two releases were SACD, but the newest one is CD-only.

 It's bad enough we are losing multi-channel and the higher-quality DSD recording format, but it's a stab to the collector that it's happening arbitrarily, without regard for continuity of ongoing projects.
 And it gets worse.
 Chandos continues to charge full-premium price for their CD-only releases.
-At least Pentatone is giving a substantial price-break for theirs.
+Pentatone has promised a price-break for theirs; we'll see how long that lasts.

 Yes, I'm complaining.